nileshrajurkar1608/manu_projects_ansible/README.md

 ### Ansible-Pull

-For ansible pull to work you need to ensure that the machine which executes the pull command has ANSIBLE Installed.
+For ansible pull to work you need to ensure that the machine which executes the pull command has ANSIBLE Installed on the machine.

 ## Ansible Tags